Elite theory: Gaetano Mosca

-Mosca asserted that elites have intellectual, moral, and material superiority that is highly esteemed and influential.
+Mosca asserted that the political class was an organized minority of people ruling over the disorganized "mass" of the non-political class, justifying their power with the use of a "political formula".
+Mosca's work also attacks racial/climatological and Marxist views of history as being either completely false, or extremely limited in scope, respectively.

 Robert Michels

 Michels developed the iron law of oligarchy where, he asserts, social and political organizations are run by a few individuals, and social organization and labour division are key.
 He believed that all organizations were elitist and that elites have three basic principles that help in the bureaucratic structure of political organization: